 Ann Charron

-Before writing, Ann Charron had a decades-long career in protocol and international politics.
-She notably worked in the Prime Minister's Office and in the Senate of Canada on protocol and international affairs.
-Retired from politics since 2016, she developed a passion for literature after writing her first book, Une famille ordinaire, biographie familiale.
-Her passion then grew with the release of her first novel, Lucky Lady, a story of sex, drugs, and disco.
+Before becoming a writer, Ann Charron had a decades-long career in international protocol and politics.
+She worked in the Prime Minister's Office and the Senate of Canada on protocol and international affairs.
+Retired from politics since 2016, she developed a passion for literature after writing her first book, *Une famille ordinaire*, a family biography.
+Her passion grew with the publication of her first novel, *Lucky Lady*, a story of sex, drugs, and disco.

 Available from June 1st